-\ni {\bf Case (a):} Let $ u_{ij} $ and $ u_{ik} $ be the two vertices with weight 1.\\ Then in the $ i^{th} $ row either all other vertices have weight 1 or all other vertices have weight 0.
+Then in the $ i^{th} $ row either all other vertices have weight 1 or all other vertices have weight 0.
 If all other vertices are assigned zero then vertices in the corresponding column is zero.
 In order to dominate these vertices we have to assign weight 2 in each row.
 Then $ f(V)=2n >n.$ If all other vertices are assigned weight 1, then to dominate any vertex with weight 0 in any other row we have to assign a vertex with weight 1 in each row.
 Then $ f(V)= 2n-1>n. $ \\